Braden Shewmake: Chicago White Sox

 On November 16, 2023, the Braves traded Shewmake to the Chicago White Sox, along with Michael Soroka, Nicky Lopez, Jared Shuster and Riley Gowens for Aaron Bummer.
 He played in 29 games for the White Sox in 2024, batting .125/.134/.203 with one home run, four RBI, and five stolen bases.
 On January 1, 2025, Shewmake was designated for assignment by Chicago following the acquisition of Tyler Gilbert.

 New York Yankees

 On January 8, 2025, Shewmake was claimed off waivers by the Kansas City Royals.
 He was designated for assignment by the Royals on January 31.
 On February 5, Shewmake was claimed off waivers by the New York Yankees.
 He was optioned to the Triple-A Scranton/Wilkes-Barre RailRiders to begin the season.
+In 85 games for Scranton, Shewmake batted .244/.318/.362 with four home runs, 29 RBI, and 15 stolen bases.

+On February 5, 2026, Shewmake was designated for assignment by the Yankees.
+He cleared waivers and was sent outright to Triple-A Scranton/Wilkes-Barre on February 9.
+In 10 appearances for Scranton, Shewmake batted .250/.314/.313 with one RBI and one stolen base.

+Houston Astros

+On April 19, 2026, Shewmake was traded to the Houston Astros in exchange for minor league pitcher Wilmy Sanchez.
+The following day, the Astros selected Shewmake's contract, adding him to their active roster.
+From April 30 to May 15, Shewmake logged a 10-game hitting streak during which he hit.
+389 with two home runs and six RBI.
+He made 30 appearances for the Astros, batting .256/.272/.423 with three home runs and nine RBI.
+Shewmake was designated for assignment by Houston on July 10.

+Milwaukee Brewers

+On July 12, 2026, Shewmake was traded to the Milwaukee Brewers in exchange for cash considerations.
+He made four appearances for Milwaukee, going 2-for-7 (.286) with one RBI and one stolen base.
+On July 24, Shewmake was designated for assignment by the Brewers.
+He cleared waivers and elected free agency on July 28.

+Houston Astros (second stint)

+On July 31, 2026, Shewmake signed a minor league contract with the Houston Astros.

 Scouting report

 In college, Shewmake was known for his ability to hit to all fields.
 Sometime after starting his professional career, he focused on pulling the baseball, returning to his collegiate hitting philosophy before the 2023 regular season began.
 His speed and defensive abilities have also drawn attention.